simoneburch/net-protocols-traffic/README.md

 <img src="https://github.com/simoneburch/net-protocols-traffic/assets/152559137/b39ed4f3-80d5-4990-b65d-e5dc23def96d" height="80%" width="80%" alt="ICMP traffic blocked"/>
 </p>
 <p>
 Now initiate a perpetual ping (ping 10.0.0.5 -t) from the Windows VM to the Ubuntu VM.
-Go to the Network Security Group for the Ubuntu VM and disable the inbound ICMP traffic.
+Go to the Network Security Group for the Ubuntu VM and create an inbound security rule to deny ICMP traffic.
 We'll observe the ICMP behavior in Wireshark as well as the Command Line ping activity: the ICMP traffic is now being blocked by the Ubuntu VM's firewall (NSG).
 </p>
 <br />